What is Flutter and why is it making a splash in the mobile app development market?

-The following are some advantages and disadvantages of Flutter app development in a nutshell.
+The followings are some advantages and disadvantages of Flutter app development in a nutshell.

 Flutter is undoubtedly the framework of future apps.
 As Google backs it, it is likely to see major upgrades in the coming years.
 The Flutter development environment presents exciting opportunities for modern app developers and businesses.